-3. Create the Hello class using Python, giving it a go method.
+4. Create the Hello class using Python, giving it a go method.

-3 Java's Integer Types
+4 Java's Integer Types

 Creating a new class allows you to create new types.
 Every time you create a class, you are actually extending the Java language.
 Like all things that are built out of other things, there must be some "atoms" at the bottom.
 Said atoms are called primitive types in Java.
+Note that Python does not have this distinction; in Python these sorts of simple types are just immutable objects.

 We will begin by discussing Java's four integer types.
 These are all primitive types.
-Let us begin by studying these in the interactions pane.
+Let us begin by studying these in jshell.
+Note that the sizes are standard and do not vary with the system.
+This stands in contrast to C/C++, if you have studied them before.